Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading: Performance Analysis

-We note that a total of ${M}\choose{K}$ combinations can be obtained for the selected ports.
-Consequently, there would be $U+1$ ports available for the choice with the $(K+1)$-th highest channel gain, so that the expression of the OP in \eqref{eq15} can be rewritten as
+From the statistics of $\{h_m\}_{m=1}^{M}$, we note that the fading channels are exchangeable random variables.
+This implies that there exists a total of $\binom{M}{K}$ combinations for the selected ports.
+Consequently, there would be $U+1$ ports available for the choice with the $(K+1)$-th highest channel gain.
+This allows the expression of the OP in \eqref{eq26} to be rewritten as